When to Enroll

 If you fail to enroll or waive health coverage within the 30-day deadline, you will be defaulted to no health plan coverage and no prescription drug coverage (or as specified by your collective bargaining agreement), and you will be unable to enroll until the next Open Enrollment period.
 See the HIPAA Notification of Health Plan Re-Enrollment for more information on waiving health coverage.

 All U-M health plans cover medically necessary gender-affirming services for members with gender dysphoria, following standards of care from the World Professional Association for Transgender Health.
 The Benefits Office has designated a specific staff member who is a member of the LGBT Ally Program and is knowledgeable about and sensitive to the unique benefit related issues that transgender members of our community may encounter.
-Faculty and staff with questions about benefit issues related to transgender status are encouraged to contact Kate Van Valkenburgh at (734) 647-4021 or email@example.com.
+Faculty and staff with questions about benefit issues related to transgender status are encouraged to contact Brian Vasher at email@example.com.